RichiH/vcsh/doc/INSTALL.md

 $ sh <(curl -fsLS https://github.com/RichiH/vcsh/releases/latest/download/vcsh-standalone.sh) clone <path_to_your_dotfiles_repo> dotfiles
 ```

 While we are enabling cURL-based workflows on purpose, we still encourage you to avoid them where reasonably possible.
-If you do use it, please consider using a tagged version that you've tested to work for you instead of the "latest" keyword.
+If you do use it, please consider using a tagged version that you’ve tested to work for you instead of the “latest” keyword.
+Note: the URL for tagged releases is in a different order than when using the “latest” keyword, substitute a tag name by changing `latest/download` to `download/v2.0.0`.

 [1]: http://rtomayko.github.io/ronn/